dsk0203/Stock-Ticker-To-Interactive-HTML-Chart-/README.md

 <p align="center">
-  Automatically pull from any ticker.
+  Automatically pull from any ticker, or select the Graph CSV button to graph your own data
 </p>

 <p align="center">